SeekDaSky/Sok/README.md

  **Sok is still in its early stage of development, there is still a lot to be done and you will find the [list here](#plans-for-the-future)**

- A complete documentation of the whole librari is available [here](https://seekdasky.github.io/SokDoc/)
+ A complete documentation of the whole library is available [here](https://seekdasky.github.io/SokDoc/)

 ## Table of content